-The Type 85-II showcases a conventional arrangement as combat tanks go with a centralized turret over the hull, a near-horizontal glacis plate and a rear-mounted engine.
-The sides of the running gear and hull are partially protected over in saw-tooth-style steel side skirts.
-An auxiliary fuel tank is mounted externally at the rear of the hull for increased operational ranges.
-The entire vehicle, in typical Soviet design fashion, is of a low-profile approach - making for a harder target to hit at range.
-Smoke grenade dischargers found along the frontal sides of the turret also provide the vehicle with its own smoke screen when required.
-NBC (Nuclear, Biological, Chemical) protection is standard as is night vision support.
+The Type 85-II showcases a conventional arrangement as combat tanks go with a centralized turret over the hull, a near-horizontal glacis plate, and a rear-mounted engine.
+The sides of the running gear and hull are partially protected over in saw-tooth-style steel "skirt" armor.
+An auxiliary fuel tank can be mounted externally over the rear of the hull for increased operational ranges.
+The entire vehicle, in typical Soviet design fashion, is of a low-profile approach - making it a harder target to hit at range.
+Smoke grenade dischargers are found along the frontal sides of the turret provide the vehicle with a self-screening capability as needed.
+A NBC (Nuclear, Biological, Chemical) protection kit is standard equipment as is night vision support.
 The vehicle can house 40 x 125mm projectiles along with 500 x 12.7mm ammunition, 2,000 x 7.62mm ammunition, and 12 x Smoke grenades.

 Power to the vehicle is served through a single V12 supercharged diesel-fueled engine developing 730 horsepower.
-Coupled with the torsion bar suspension system, the tank can reach speeds of 36 miles per hour on ideal surfaces and up to 310 miles in-theater.
-Overall weight reaches 45 tons with a length of 33.7 feet, a height of 7.5 feet and a width of 11.3 feet.
+Coupled with the torsion bar suspension system, the tank can reach speeds of 36 miles-per-hour on roads with ranges up to 310 miles in-theater.
+Overall weight reaches 45 tons with an overall length of 33.7 feet, a height of 7.5 feet and a width of 11.3 feet.